prasad-pai/prasad-pai.github.io/READING_LIST_UNFILTERED.md

 1. The Remains of the Day by Kazuo Ishiguro
 1. Liars by Sarah Manguso
 1. Apropos of Nothing by Woody Allen

+1. Jim Henson's Tale of Sand by Pérez, Ramón
+1. The Dentist by Sullivan, Tim
+1. The Method by Quirk, Matthew
+1. The Sad Ghost Club by Meddings, Lize
+1. Unhinged USA Political Cartoons & Commentary by Horsey, Dave
+1. Entitlement by Alam, Rumaan
+1. Everybody Wants to Rule the World by Atkins, Ace
+1. The Book of Alchemy A Creative Practice for An Inspired Life by Jaouad, Suleika
+1. You Can Draw It in Just 30 Minutes See It and Sketch It in A Half-hour or Less by Kistler, Mark
+1. When the Moon Hits your Eye by Scalzi, John
+1. A Billion Wicked Thoughts by Ogas, Ogi
+1. Shadow Ticket by Pynchon, Thomas
+1. An Instance of the Fingerpost by Pears, Iain
+1. Tongues Book 1 by Nilsen, Anders
+1. A Man by Hirano, Keiichirō
+1. The Book of Records by Thien, Madeleine
+1. Phantom Orbit by Ignatius, David
+1. The Dream Hotel by Lalami, Laila
+1. Nobody's Baby by Waite, Olivia
+1. Every Day I Read by Hwang, Po-rŭm
+1. Spent by Bechdel, Alison
+1. Book of Lives by Atwood, Margaret
+1. Buckeye by Ryan, Patrick
+1. When Everyone Knows That Everyone Knows by Pinker, Steven
+1. What We Can Know by McEwan, Ian
+1. Replaceable You by Roach, Mary
+1. I Who Have Never Known Men by Harpman, Jacqueline
+1. Vigil by Saunders, George
+1. Maggie; Or, A Man and A Woman Walk Into A Bar by Yee, Katie
+1. A Guardian and A Thief by Majumdar, Megha

+## 2022 - 2025
 1. Marble Hall Murders by Anthony Horowitz
 1. Pietr the Latvian by Georges Simenon
 1. The Rose Field by Philip Pullman